Scrayil/AsteOnline/README.md

 # AsteOnline

-This is a dynamic java web project that i created for a computer engineering course's exam at Polimi.
-There are two versions of the website put together: the Pure Html one (Thin Client) and the Javacsript one (Thick Client).
 The project has been created with the Eclipse Ide.
 You can find an overview of the website here: https://vimeo.com/586221710